 Intended parents must pay for the surrogate’s legal counsel, as well as the health and life insurance for one year after the surrogate gives birth.

 New York’s ban on surrogacy was enforced in 1992, following the highly publicized case of Baby M in 1986.
-The case involved a surrogate mother – Mary Beth Whitehead – who had agreed to be a surrogate for another couple, the Sterns.
-After the birth, however, Whitehead changed her mind and fought to keep ‘her’ baby.
+The case involved a surrogate mother who changed her mind and fought to keep the baby she carried.

-Several states banned surrogacy following the outcome of the case, including New York.
-But while many of these states have since lifted the ban (excluding Louisiana and Michigan) New York refused to follow suit.
+After the case of Baby M, states banned surrogacy, including New York.
+But while many of these states have since lifted the ban, New York refused to follow suit.

-Of course, this caused many difficulties for New Yorkers who wished to create families but are unable to conceive naturally.
-Couples and individuals looking to use third-party reproduction have been forced to travel out of state, incurring high costs for travel and other expenses on top of fertility treatments.
+This forced couples and individuals looking to use third-party reproduction in New York to travel out of state, incurring high costs for travel and other expenses on top of fertility treatments.

 Legalizing Surrogacy in New York

 Of equal importance is that women in New York now once again have the right to make their own decisions about their bodies throughout a surrogacy arrangement.
 The surrogate is free to choose her own doctor and also the number of embryos to be implanted in her body.
 She is also not required to agree to a cesarean section.
-Ultimately, the surrogate can also choose to terminate the pregnancy if she wishes, and at any stage.
+Ultimately, the surrogate can also choose to terminate the pregnancy if she wishes.

 Ready to Become a Surrogate in New York?